Royal Concertgebouw Orchestra

-The Royal Concertgebouw Orchestra (Koninklĳk Concertgebouworkest, [ˌkoːnɪŋklə kɔnˈsɛrtxəbʌu.ɔrˌkɛst]) is a Dutch symphony orchestra, based at the Amsterdam Royal Concertgebouw (concert hall).
-Considered one of the world's leading orchestras, Queen Beatrix conferred the "Royal" title upon the orchestra in 1988.
+The Royal Concertgebouw Orchestra (Koninklĳk Concertgebouworkest, [ˌkoːnɪŋklə kɔnˈsɛrtxəbʌu.ɔrˌkɛst]) is a Dutch symphony orchestra, established in 1888 at the Amsterdam Royal Concertgebouw (concert hall).
+It is considered one of the world's leading orchestras.
+It was known as the Concertgebouw Orchestra until Queen Beatrix conferred the "Royal" prefix upon it in celebration of its centenary in 1988; the prefix was also granted to the concert hall in 2013.

 History

 The Concertgebouw opened on 11 April 1888.
 The Concertgebouw Orchestra was established several months later and gave its first concert in the Concertgebouw on 3 November 1888.
 This performance was conducted by the orchestra's first chief conductor, Willem Kes.

 1888–1945: Kes and Mengelberg

-Kes served as the orchestra's chief conductor from its 1888 founding to 1895.
+Willem Kes served as the orchestra's chief conductor from its 1888 founding to 1895.
 In 1895, Willem Mengelberg became chief conductor and remained in this position for fifty years, an unusually long tenure for a music director.
 He is generally regarded as having brought the orchestra to a level of major international significance, with a particular championing of such then-contemporary composers as Gustav Mahler and Richard Strauss.

-For approximately its first 75 years, the Concertgebouw Orchestra had a somewhat complicated roster of conductors.
+For approximately its first 75 years, the Concertgebouw Orchestra had a complex roster of conductors.
 In addition to the chief conductor, the orchestra had conductor positions titled "eerste dirigent" ("first conductor"), who assisted the chief conductor with programming, and "tweede dirigent" ("second conductor"), who did "what he was told."
 During Mengelberg's time as chief conductor, several of these first conductors included Karl Muck (1921–1925), Pierre Monteux (1924–1934), Bruno Walter (1934–1939), and Eugen Jochum (1941–1943), each of them internationally respected and holding positions at other orchestras as well.
 Musicians who served as "second conductor" were all Dutch and included the composer Cornelis Dopper, Evert Cornelis and Eduard van Beinum.

 In 1945, because of the controversy over his relationship with the Nazi occupying forces during the German occupation of the Netherlands during World War II, Mengelberg was removed as chief conductor and subsequently banned from conducting in The Netherlands.
 The ban was initially imposed for the remainder of his life, but after an appeal, reduced to six years, applied retroactively from 1945.
-Mengelberg died in 1951 just before the end of his sentence, thus never conducting the orchestra after 1945.
+Mengelberg died in 1951 just before the end of his sentence, and thus never conducted the orchestra again after 1945.